PyDrummer/book_app/README.md

 # book_app

-# Project Name

-**Author**: Anthony Beaver, Deanna Johnson **Version**: 2.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Anthony Beaver, Deanna Johnson **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 This app allows the user to input a book title or author, select which they are specifically searching for and then present them with the closest matches.

-## Getting Started
-clone this repo, bring it into your terminal. git clone it. when in the repo make sure to npm install to bring in the dependancies.
-Create a .env file and create PORT=3000.

 ## Architecture
 This utilizes google books API, EJS, Node.js (superagent) and css styling.